-Do you envy your dogs, watching them sleep peacefully all the time?
+Do you envy your dog, watching him sleep peacefully all the time?

-This is because we have different sleep cycles; us humans can sleep for long uninterrupted hours.
-While dogs do sleep longer than us, but they don't sleep at a long stretch.
+This is because we have different sleep cycles; we humans can sleep for long uninterrupted hours.
+Dogs do sleep longer than us, but they don’t sleep at a long stretch.
 Their sleep is broken down into several short intervals.

-Mostly, dogs copy our sleeping pattern, but often we find them sleeping through the day because they don't get enough sleep at night.
+Mostly, dogs copy our sleeping patterns.
+Often, we find them sleeping through the day because they don’t get enough sleep at night.

-The frequency and duration of the dream depends on their size and age.
+The frequency and duration of the dream depend on their size and age

 Research shows that young and small dogs dream more frequently as compared to larger and older ones since they take naps more often.

-But smaller dogs don't dream for much longer.
-Their dreams don't last as long as an older dogs would.
-For example, a Maltese may dream every 10 to 20 minutes which will last for almost five minutes whereas, a German Shepherd dreams every two hours which lasts for a longer time period.
+But smaller dogs don’t dream for much longer.
+Their dreams don’t last as long as an older dog would.
+For example, a Maltese may dream every 10 to 20 minutes which will last for almost five minutes whereas a German Shepherd dreams every two hours which lasts for a longer time period.

-While this hasn't been scientifically proven yet, but you can tell when your canine companions are having a bad dream.
+While this hasn’t been scientifically proven yet, you can tell when your canine companions are having a bad dream.
 Probably when they are screaming and kicking in their sleep.
 Similarly, just like we do not know why we have nightmares the same way, why dogs or cats have nightmares is also an under research topic.

 However, if you want to help your dog and calm them down; use CBD treats and oil.
 They have been proven beneficial by many dog owners and veterinarians.

-CBD dog treats and CBD oil can help calm an anxious dog.
+CBD dog treats and CBD oil can help calm an anxious dog and puppy nightmares.

-Does your pet also take frequent naps, making sudden movements and sounds?
+Does your pet also take frequent naps and make sudden movements and sounds?
 Do you think they are dreaming of you?